Hours of Operation 24/7/365

 We are happy to assist your family in setting up a payment plan from Long Term Care insurers or the VA.

-Incontinence supplies, personal grooming supplies, medication, private caregivers, supplemental nutrition (Boost/Ensure), pressure pads, personal phones, linens and clothing are among the items which are not provided by Manchester.
+Incontinence supplies, personal grooming supplies, medication, private Caregivers, supplemental nutrition (Boost/Ensure), pressure pads, personal phones, linens and clothing are among the items which are not provided by Manchester.
 We are happy to assist our residents in sourcing and procuring these items, and we will pass the costs directly through to our residents on their monthly billing statement.

 Each of our rooms comes equipped with a large, wall-mounted flat screen television and basic cable.
 If a resident wishes to include additional movie channels or premium packages, the client may procure them on their own, or we arrange for service and will pass the cost of those services or a DVR box directly through to the client.

-Rent is due in full on the first day of each month and we arrange for ACH (Automated Clearing House) / direct withdrawal.
+Rent is due in full on the first day of each month, and we arrange for ACH (Automated Clearing House) / direct withdrawal.

 Rates assessed at admission are honored until care needs change.
 The annual fee increase is typically 3%.

-There is a one-time, non-refundable community fee of $3000.
+There is a one-time, non-refundable community fee of $3,000.

 Move-In Process

-Rooms are available on a first come, first serve basis, subject to a waiting list.
+Rooms are available on a first come, first served basis, subject to a waiting list.
 Out of fairness to other families who may also be interested in a room, the only way to hold a room is with a deposit.
 Since we allow all of our residents to age in place, we are unable to predict availability of rooms, and often have a wait list for each house.

-After your initial call with our Marketing staff, we will coordinate a call with our Director of Nursing who will schedule an assessment (over the phone or in person).
-Once the assessment is complete and we have determined what it will take to meet your care needs, we will call with a final rate before we set a move-in date.
+After your initial call with our Marketing staff, we will coordinate a call with our Director of Nursing, who will schedule an assessment (over the phone or in person).
+Once the assessment is complete, and we have determined what it will take to meet your care needs, we will call with a final rate before we set a move-in date.
 The process could take a few days, but is usually no longer than that.

 Each family works with our nurse to establish a game plan and logistics for move-in.
-Move-ins generally take place between 8 am and 2 pm, Monday through Friday.
+Move ins generally take place between 8 am and 2 pm, Monday through Friday.
 Furniture may be moved into the house in advance of resident move-in.

 Transitions can be difficult, and each resident may respond to change differently.
 The Director of Nursing will meet with each family and prospective resident to determine what course of action is best, and will monitor the transition carefully to watch for signs that might indicate that a modification to the plan is necessary.